 Waiting for the dough to rise!
 How fun!
 This was a french bread recipe.
 Very simple ingredients in this bread and best of all – no dairy!
 We also added garlic powder.

-All shaped and topped with butter and oregano.
+All shaped and topped with butter (okay, so there’s a little bit of dairy…!) and oregano.
 Very simply, we’re calling it Garlic Oregano French Bread.
 How fancy!

 I loved watching the bread rise in the oven!
 Of course, the best part of all is when you get to take it out and eat it – hot and fresh!